 Virgin, organic flaxseed or olive oil should be one of the top things on your shopping list.
 These oils are health-promoting and rich sources of omega-3 fatty acids.
 Omega-3’s compete for space in the cell membrane with the other inflammatory factors and thus reduce inflammation.
 They also possess anti-inflammatory, antiarrhythmic, and antithrombotic properties.
 On the contrary, Omega-6 fatty acids such as corn and sunflower oils are pro-inflammatory and pro-thrombotic.
 Hence, a lower ratio of omega-6 to omega-3 fatty acids is more desirable to reduce the risk many chronic diseases.

-Taking omega-3 fats through these oils stimulates the production of acids like eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), which generate a series of anti-inflammatory molecules that can make
+Taking omega-3 fats through these oils stimulates the production of acids like eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), which generate a series of anti-inflammatory molecules that can make the cells of your body less inflammatory.11 So, the next time you go grocery shopping, remember to avoid rich sources of omega-6 fats like corn and sunflower oils, prepackaged foods, or foods with a long shelf life.
+Include more veggies, fruits, greens, nuts and seeds, and seafood in your diet, which can be beneficial in combating inflammation.

 In addition to this, replenish your body’s water supply by drinking fluoride, chlorine, and other toxin-free filtered water.
 This encourages the growth of more beneficial bacteria in your gastrointestinal tract that can detox the body every day.
 Certain chemicals can cause cancer, heart disease, and other health problems.
 Drinking pure water will remove such harmful toxins from your body that can cause inflammation.